the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 - **Headquarters (HQ) you need 17k armor HP + 65% omni resists.**

  You still need to fly the correct doctrine fits however.
 You are allowed to use module variants meta4+ for anything but the following: **Tank modules, this includes rigs**.
+Upgrading modules is fine in almost all situations.

 ## Ship Settings

-**Safety Green:** Now you have your fitting you’re nearly there and ready to join fleet.
+**Safety Green:** Now you have your fitting you’re nearly ready to join fleet.
 First things first, you need to make sure your safety is set to green.
 You can see this by undocking your ship.
 Once in space make sure you have a green button just to the top left of the Main HUD.

 ![](safetysetgreen.png)